Top Terpenes for the Holidays

 Primed for success

 Now that you know a little more about what these chemical compounds are and do, we hope you put your nose to use and get to know them better.
 Terpenes are all around us and the holiday season is a great time to start exploring their characteristics and effects.
-Check out the references below to learn more and we hope you have fun this holiday season!
+Check out the awesome high-CBD, low THC cannabis goods at earthynow.com to get started, and we hope you have fun this holiday season!